eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 pyyaml 6.0.1
 pytmd 2.2.0

 I tried creating a `environmental.yaml` from this, but it led to a conflict between Shapely (2.0.1) and Rasterio (1.3.10) because they require different versions of GEOS.
 The error message indicated that Shapely 2.0.1 needs GEOS 3.11.1 - 3.11.2 and Rasterio 1.3.10 needs GEOS 3.12.1 or higher.
-Strangely the working environment has version 3.8.0 of GEOS installed and so should no technically work.
+Strangely the working environment has version 3.8.0 of GEOS installed and so should not technically work.
 This implies that the dependancy information associated with libraries is not reliable.

 To find a working combination I tried incrementing the shapely version until there was an overlap between rasterio and shapely.
 This was done with:
 ```